Just when we thought bad skin days were behind us, menopausal acne comes along and spoils our clear skin streak.

 As we age the moisture levels in our skin start to dwindle.
 “When we get towards perimenopause we lose hyaluronic acid, a very important humectant that holds moisture in the skin,” explains Dr Hextall.
 “There are changes to the oils in our skin, too, and ceramides.”
 Without these important components in place, moisture can start to sneak through the cracks, leaving skin tight, sore and flaking.

 Dehydration combined with breakouts makes for a very uncomfortable complexion.
 While dryness or lack of water isn’t a key cause of menopausal acne it can drive inflammation and irritation in skin that’s already stressed.
-It’s important therefore to replenish these lost stocks with topical application of ingredients like hyaluronic acid and ceramides.
+It’s important therefore to replenish these lost stocks with topical application of ingredients like hyaluronic acid and ceramides, through a serum or moisturiser.
 If you really wanted to go the extra mile, you could consider taking them in supplement form too.

 As we age, the speed at which our skin heals slows.
 This means that whereas it might have previously bounced back from a blemish in a couple of days without a trace, it will now be a longer process.
 Avoiding prodding, picking or squeezing your blemishes will reduce the amount of time they take up residency on your skin, as well as bring down the risk of developing spot scars.